jadonwagstaff/sboost/README.md

 *validate* - Uses k-fold cross validation on a training set to validate the classifier.

-*assessment* - Shows performance of a classifier on a testing or training set.
+*assess* - Shows performance of a classifier on a testing or training set.

-*predictions* - Outputs predictions of a classifier on feature vectors.
+*predict* - Outputs predictions of a classifier on feature vectors.

 ## Author
 Jadon Wagstaff